Towards Efficient and Exact Forgetting Services in Pre-Trained-Model-based Continual Learning: Our Proposed ACU Method

-Here, we adopt image classification as a representative example to show the workflow of our ACU.
-Notably, our ACU is not limited to it and can be readily extended to a broader range of applications.
-The model within our ACU consists of two key components: a gradient-free feature extractor and a gradient-free analytic classifier.
-Specifically, the feature extractor is implemented using a frozen pre-trained model, which has already become a predominant strategy in the field of CL~\cite{exemplar-free-0, exemplar-free-1, ACIL_0, ACIL_3}.
-After determining the pre-trained backbone $\mathrm{Backbone}( \cdot , \Theta)$ and the one-hot function $\mathrm{Onehot}( \cdot)$, the feature and one-hot label of any data sample $(x_j,y_j) \in \mathcal{D}$ are extracted as follows.
+In this paper, we employ image classification as a representative example to illustrate ACU's workflow.
+Notably, ACL methods have been successfully applied to various domains.
+As a plug-and-play solution for unlearning in existing ACL methods, ACU can be readily extended to these domains in future work, such as graph learning~\cite{GraphKeeper}, semantic segmentation~\cite{CFSSeg}, and multimodal learning~\cite{ACIL_5}.
+Aligned with existing ACL methods~\cite{exemplar-free-0, exemplar-free-1, ACIL_0, ACIL_3}, the model within ACU consists of two key components: a PTM-based feature extractor and a gradient-free analytic classifier.
+Specifically, the PTM-based feature extractor $\mathrm{Backbone}( \cdot , \Theta)$ and the one-hot function $\mathrm{Onehot}( \cdot)$ are employed to derive the feature and label vectors for each sample in $\mathcal{D}$, as follows: